blood-pixel/.github/profile/README.md

 ## What is "BloodPixel"
 We are a global Minecraft: Bedrock Edition server known as BloodPixel & BPixel.
 We foster a thriving community! <br/>
-We actively use "BP" to enhance your gaming experience while working on exciting projects. <br/>
 BloodPixel is a project contributed to by a talented team, including members from Turkey..., adding their unique touch to our global collaboration.

 ## Projects